 - Various file and objects found in the game had changes, or translation errors made when translated to English.
 This is actually a common thing done in the Resident Evil games during localization and results in things ranging from character names getting translated with improper spelling, or in some cases with files, completely new information added.

-There are actually two versions of Outbreak.
-A version 1.0 and a version 1.1, they have unspecified differences.
+There are actually two versions of the game, a version 1.0 and a version 1.1.
+They have unspecified differences.

 |The Resident Evil series|